alathiya/Pedestrian-detection/Readme.md

 ## Data
 Input images are provided in input_images folder.
-Pedestrains are detected on these images with rectangular bounding box and generate output image can be located in output_images folder.
+Pedestrains are detected on these images with rectangular bounding box and generated output image can be located in output_images folder.

 ## Data Preprocessing